stepchowfun/typical/README.md

   }
   ```

-  If a new field is added to the choice, TypeScript will force you to add the appropriate `case` to this `switch` statement.
+  If a new field is added to the choice, TypeScript will force you to add the appropriate `case` to that `switch` statement.

 ## Binary encoding